rgeissen/trusted-data-agent/docs/RestAPI/restAPI.md

 - `404 Not Found` - Token not found or doesn't belong to user
 - `401 Unauthorized` - Authentication required

-⚠️ **Note:** Revoked tokens cannot be reactivated.
+⚠️ **Note:** Revoked tokens are kept in the database for audit purposes but cannot be used for authentication.
+They remain visible in the token list with a "Revoked" status and timestamp.
+Revoked tokens cannot be reactivated.
 Create a new token if needed.

 ### 3.3.
 Application Configuration